-So show up at the GED exam prepared, pass the exam, and get your GED credential.
+So, show up at the GED exam prepared, pass the exam, and get your GED credential.
 You can visit a complete Maryland directory of GED preparatory locations in your county by clicking on your (nearest) city in the list above.
-You can also work towards your GED diploma by using resources available at your library or bookstore or with a good online GED prep course.
+You can also work towards your GED diploma using resources available at your library or bookstore or with a good online GED prep course.

 The GED passing score is 145 on a scale that runs from 100 to 200.

-So you really need to become fully prepared to take the GED tests.
+So, you really need to become fully prepared to take the GED tests.
 Community bookstores and libraries can also present all kinds of materials, and you will find quite a few locations close to you where GED preparation classes are available, often at no cost at all (check the locations above).
-There are also some good online GED prep courses.

 Because the GED exam comes with fewer multiple-choice questions than before, more essay-style answering is required, so an applicant’s writing skills can be assessed through all other testing fields.

 You don’t need to take the four tests in one session.
 You have the liberty to complete the four subtests (modules) individually.
-Check out also our free online support (practice tests and video lessons) that you can be part of without submitting your email address or any other personal data.
+Check out also our free online support (practice tests and video lessons) that you can participate in without submitting your email address or any other personal data.
 These free resources do not address all subject matter of the GED exam but allow you to discover if online learning is a good option for you.

 If you want to land a well-paying job in Maryland, the best thing to do is invest your time in a great education, and in case you never completed high school, you have an outstanding opportunity to boost your career options and improve your earnings by taking on the GED examination.

-New jobs mostly require qualified entry-level workers (HS or GED diploma needed), and this development is continuing, so if you want to benefit from these new jobs that come with good pay and great benefits and that definitely will get you a more satisfying way of life, go get your GED diploma as soon as you can.
+New jobs mostly require qualified entry-level workers (High School or GED diploma needed), and this development is continuing, so if you want to benefit from these new jobs that come with good pay and that definitely will get you a more satisfying way of life, go get your GED diploma as soon as you can.
 The future and decent labor opportunities will be yours!